-Polish sausages have always displayed the consistent quality.
+Polish sausages, made in Poland, have always displayed a consistent quality.
 Take for example the finest meat stick in the world, the Kabanosy.
-This sausage has been made the same way for a few hundred years and every person loves it and is familiar with the sausage recipe.
-Although the communist government moved Poland back in time, they have created rigid standards for making meat products and sausages and those standards were rigidly enforced.
+This pork sausage has been made the same way for a few hundred years and every person loves it and most people in Poland are familiar with the recipe.
+Unfortunately today, kabanosy is made from chicken, turkey, beef, or other meat combinations.
+Although the communist government was a step back, they did create rigid standards for making meat products and sausages and those standards were stictly enforced.
 This forced the state run meat industry to produce great products which were the same all over the country.
 There is probably no other country in the world that has created national standards for making sausages and enforced them for 50 years.
 The disliked sytem is long gone but it has left behind the legacy of wonderful meat products which are still made and sold in Poland.
 Although the sausage recipe may remain close to the original, the modern methods of production and chemicals that are used produce products that might look pretty but do not taste the same as before.
 The only way to experience the taste of those original sausages is to make them yourself at home.

 Hot Smoked Dry and Semi-Dry Sausages

 (B = Baked, P = Poached, P/B = Poached or Baked)